 1/2 cup of unbleached flour

-Using a blender blend together soy milk, water, cashew powder, nutritional yeast and seasonings until smooth.
+Using a blender blend together soy milk, water, cashew powder, nutritional yeast, and seasonings until smooth.

 Allow sauce to simmer over low heat for another 10 -15 minutes stirring every few minutes.
-Please note that initially sauce may seem thin but after several minutes you should notice that sauce has substantially thickened and is now a nice creamy sauce.
+Please note that initially, the sauce may seem thin but after several minutes you should notice that sauce has substantially thickened and is now a nice creamy sauce.
 If however, your sauce is still very thin after 10 minutes, feel free to add in more flour.

 Now begin preparing vegetables

-3 Large sized zucchini (ends removed sliced about ½ inch thick)
+3 Large-sized zucchini (ends removed sliced about ½ inch thick)

 15 oz bag of spinach